herjulf/contiki-160222/platform/avr-rss2/README.md

 UART
 ----
 The board has one UART via the 6-pin TTL-USB adapter, The recommended baudrate is 38400 bps.
-This gives lowest error with respect of the used clock frequency.
+This speed gives the lowest error with respect of the used clock frequency used internally.

 Port Features
 --------------
 The platform has the following key features:
-* Leds
+* Standard, E64 address from built-in chip.
+* First hooks for RPC (Reduced Power Consumption) for AtMegaXXXRFR2.

 Toolchain needs
 ---------------